 - The Zula Patrol episode about microscopes has the heroes shrunk down by the inhabitants of an "itty bitty city'' in a discarded pizza box.
 They just wanted to let the heroes know they were there, for fear they would unknowingly throw out the pizza box and destroy their city.

-- The classic Spiderman cartoon series had an episode where the title villain, the "Fifth Avenue Phantom" has robots disguised as mannequins planted in fancy department stores where after hours they are activiated, shoot shrink rays from their eyes reducing furniture down to down size in order to smuggle them out to his secret warehouse where they would be converted back to their original size to be sold illegally.
-Eventually, when Spiderman catches up to him, the Phantom tries to have his robots use their shrink rays on him, but the hero manages to dodge the rays long enough to overpower the Phantom, seize his control box and deactivate them.
+- The classic Spider-Man (1967) cartoon series had an episode where the title villain, the "Fifth Avenue Phantom" has robots disguised as mannequins planted in fancy department stores where after hours they are activated, shoot shrink rays from their eyes reducing furniture down to down size in order to smuggle them out to his secret warehouse where they would be converted back to their original size to be sold illegally.
+Eventually, when Spider-Man catches up to him, the Phantom tries to have his robots use their shrink rays on him, but the hero manages to dodge the rays long enough to overpower the Phantom, seize his control box and deactivate them.

 - The Transformers had the episode "Microbots," which revolved around Bumblebee, Perceptor, and Brawn shrinking down to enter Megatron's body and remove a power enhancing crystal.

-- Transformers Rescue Bots brings us the Minimzer, which shrinks Blades, Boulder, and Heatwave to a few inches tall, preventing them from communicating with the rest of the team.
+- Transformers: Rescue Bots brings us the Minimizer, which shrinks Blades, Boulder, and Heatwave to a few inches tall, preventing them from communicating with the rest of the team.